GetStream/livestreaming-sample-android/README.md

 Sample implementations for livestreaming `host` and `guest` apps with the [Android Video SDK](https://getstream.io/video/sdk/android/).

+**Want to add chat to your app?**
+[Stream Video](https://getstream.io/Video/)'s global edge network ensures a faster and more reliable experience for your video calls and livestreams.
+Get started with our free chat API trial.

 🚧 This sample is still work in progress.

 ## How to Use